In Discovery

 Dust Study

+I’ve been in discovery mode this month.
+Reading, watching, following other people’s work, especially that of other creatives.
 There is research that describes this as part of the creative process.
 A gathering phase, sometimes followed by incubation, where material is absorbed, connections begin to form, and the work continues without taking visible shape.
-It is not always conscious.
-Often, it is only afterwards that it becomes clear something was forming.
+It’s not always conscious.
+Often, it’s only afterwards that it becomes clear something was forming.

 I’ve been thinking about this process in relation to my own practice.
 If I were to place myself within it, I would be in the gathering phase.
 A period of looking, feeding the work, allowing something to take shape without forcing it.

-I have made work about the creative process and how connections are formed.
+I have made work about the creative process, and how connections are formed.
 I noticed that ideas often arrive, and connections are made at unexpected moments, while doing something mundane and repetitive, like vacuuming.
-I collected the dust from vacuum cleaners, suspended it in water, and photographed it.
+I collected dust from vacuum cleaners, suspended it in water, and photographed it.
 Particles moving, drifting, gathering and falling.
 A way of seeing something that is usually invisible.